 2021| Harriet A. Washington

-The University of Missouri Honors College invites you to spend a week with Dr. Harriet Washington, as she brings to light contemporary issues in American medicine.
+The University of Missouri Honors College hosted a week with science writer and ethicist Harriet Washington, who brought to light contemporary issues in American medicine.

 Washington is most well-known for her work on the intersections of medical ethics and racism, and how those facets play out in the doctor-patient experience, the application of medical technology, medical experimentation (often without informed consent), and bioethics.